wasey-08/Iris-System-Task/README.md

 [ screenshot of step-1,2 ](./images/3.png "screenshot-4")

-Task-4 (launch two more containers of the rails application.
+Task-4 ( Launch two more containers of the rails application.
 All three containers should be able to connect to a single database container.)

       Steps;